Collaboration Resources at Florida State University

 Click here to access prior Collaborative Collision event information.

-OPD created the collaborator request form as a tool to directly ask OPD staff for a recommendation.
-OPD works with faculty across many different disciplines, and has extensive knowledge of faculty research interests.
-Simply fill out this form with your contact information, project summary, and a description of your needed collaborator, and OPD will do our best to match you with someone.
+ORD created the collaborator request form as a tool to directly ask ORD staff for a recommendation.
+ORD works with faculty across many different disciplines, and has extensive knowledge of faculty research interests.
+Simply fill out this form with your contact information, project summary, and a description of your needed collaborator, and ORD will do our best to match you with someone.

 FEAS is a web application that contains CV information for all FSU faculty.
 Information includes publications, grants, educational history, self-identified keywords, and more.